Jajaho/Bosch-Dremel-GAL-1215-CV-repair/README.md

 Reverse engineering of a Dremel 12v battery charger.
 The pcb has the markings: PCB1857V1
 This repository contains KiCad schematics of the main side of its power supply.
-Component values have been measured and added.
+Some component values have been measured and added.

 ## Battery